Caravan cleaning: how to clean a mattressBy Clark Rubber | 17th October, 2019

-Depending on the type of stain and how stubborn it is, you can use commercial enzyme-based cleaning products or you may have luck with home remedies such as a dishwashing soap or hydrogen peroxide solution, baking soda, shaving foam, or lemon juice with salt.
+Depending on the type of stain and how stubborn it is, you can use a commercial enzyme-based cleaning product or you may have luck with a home remedy such as a dishwashing soap or hydrogen peroxide solution, baking soda, shaving foam, or lemon juice with salt.

-When you've removed as many stains as you can, the next step is to deodorise the mattress.
+When you have removed as many stains as you can, the next step is to deodorise the mattress.
 The easiest way to do this is by covering the entire surface with baking soda and leaving it for up to 24 hours, preferably in direct sunlight.